amd/OpenCL-caffe/README.md

   -Supports OpenCL 2.0, 1.2

-  -only contains C++ and OpenCL, maintains the same interfaces as original caffe to make it easy for caffe users
+  -Implemented in C++ and OpenCL, maintaining the same interfaces as original caffe to make it easy for caffe users

   -Users can directly run DNN models: AlexNet, VGG 16 and VGG-19

-Note: More featurs will be added in the near future.
-And this OpenCL caffe only verifies on AMD devices (CPUs/GPUs/APUs).
-Compatibility across different chip manufacturers will be considered to add if there is a need.
+Note: More features will be added in the near future.
+Currently this implementation has been verified and tuned on AMD devices (CPUs/GPUs/APUs).
+Compatibility across different chip manufacturers will be considered to be added in the future.

 #Performance

-We will keep updating the latest performance we could achieve in this section.
+We will keep updating the latest performance as we make optimizations.
+Fury results are preliminary and are actively being improved.

 * Training speed (Model: AlexNet, minibatch size 128)

-    -AMD W9100 (5.2TFLOPS), 255 images per second
+    -AMD W9100, 255 images per second

-    -AMD R9 Fury((7.2TFLOPS)), 261 images per second
+    -AMD R9 Fury, 261 images per second

 * Recognition speed (Model: AlexNet, minibatch size 128)

-    -AMD W9100 (5.2TFLOPS), 590 images per second
+    -AMD W9100, 590 images per second

-    -AMD R9 Fury((7.2TFLOPS)), 699 images per second
+    -AMD R9 Fury, 699 images per second

 #Wiki
 For more information on how to install, use or contribute to this code base, please visit our wiki page: